A century of Canadian excellence in NCAA basketball

 2024-25 Canadian NCAA men’s basketball stats tracker – MIN, PTS, REB, AST, STL, BLK by class (subscribers only)

-The 2024–25 NCAA season we have an expanded classification system that now includes redshirt designations.
-This granular approach provides unprecedented insight into player development, showcasing the depth and complexity of Canadian basketball talent across different stages of collegiate careers.
+In the 2024–25 NCAA season, we have an expanded classification system that now includes redshirt designations.
+This granular approach provides better insight into player development, showcasing the depth and complexity of Canadian basketball talent across different stages of collegiate careers and indicates there isn’t much difference in terms of output between a redshirt freshman and a true freshman.

 The sophomore class production will be highlighted by Allette, Ethan Butler, and Bubu Benjamin.
 The junior class features Fisher and Lee, and has become a factory for strong junior college transfers, including Josh Omojafo, Mahi, Addison Patterson, and Davis.